Top of the page

-Bacterial vaginosis is a type of vaginal infection.
-It is caused by excess growth of certain bacteria that are normally found in the vagina.
-Symptoms can include itching, swelling, pain when you urinate or have sex, and a grey or yellow discharge with a "fishy" odour.
+Bacterial vaginosis is a condition in which there is excess growth of certain bacteria that are normally found in the vagina.
+Symptoms often include abnormal grey or yellow discharge with a "fishy" odour.
 It is not considered an infection that is spread through sexual contact.

-Although symptoms can be annoying and uncomfortable, bacterial vaginosis does not usually cause other health problems.
-But if you have it while you are pregnant, it can cause complications.
+Symptoms can be annoying and uncomfortable.
+But bacterial vaginosis does not usually cause other health problems.
+However, in some cases it can lead to more serious issues.

-While the infection may go away on its own, most doctors use antibiotics to treat it.
+While bacterial vaginosis may go away on its own, most doctors use antibiotics to treat it.
 You may have been prescribed pills or vaginal cream.
 With treatment, bacterial vaginosis usually clears up in 5 to 7 days.